Experimental Dual-Targeting T-Cell therapy takes on tough lymphomas

 Summary

-This early-phase trial tests a new type of immune cell therapy called bispecific AbTCR T-cells in just 3 adults with relapsed or refractory B-cell lymphoma.
-The cells are designed to attack two targets (CD19 and CD22) on cancer cells.
-The main goal is to check safety, and secondarily to see if the cancer responds.
+This early-phase trial will test a new type of immune cell therapy called bispecific AbTCR T-cells in 3 adults with relapsed or refractory B-cell lymphoma (including diffuse large B-cell, follicular, and Burkitt lymphoma).
+The cells are designed to target two proteins (CD19 and CD22) on cancer cells.
+The main goal is to check safety and side effects, with a secondary look at how well the tumors respond.
+Participants will receive chemotherapy before the cell infusion.

 Get updates